Do You Command Respect?

 For years I lived on the receiving end of insults, verbal aggression and sarcasm.
 I am embarrassed to say I was often guilty of these myself.

-My skill at avoiding put downs (and ability to keep my mouth shut) have improved over the years which has certainly expanded my circle of influence.
+My skill at avoiding put-downs (and ability to keep my mouth shut) has improved over the years, which has certainly expanded my circle of influence.

 If you are struggling to command respect in your life, I hope I get the chance to share what I have learned with you.
 I know what it is like to be stuck feeling continually put down and not understand why this keeps happening.
 It is a terrible place to be.
 So today I have revised, updated and re-released a series of 7 articles on handling verbal abuse.

 Don’t Leave ‘Next Time’ to Luck